Helldivers 2: Sales

 On February 11, 2024, Johan Pilestedt, then-CEO of Arrowhead Games, announced that Helldivers 2 had sold approximately 1 million units.

 Helldivers 2 was the largest launch of any PlayStation Studios game available on PC.
 Arrowhead stated that the game's success has greatly exceeded their expectations.
 Following its initial success, Arrowhead Studios announced its intention to scale its studio and team to accelerate its post-launch content plans.
 Pilestedt reacted to the game's ongoing success by stating that he hopes to see Helldivers become considered as iconic as PlayStation's other intellectual properties such as Uncharted, God of War, and Horizon.

 In Europe, the United Kingdom, and Canada, Helldivers 2 was the best-selling game of February 2024.
 Helldivers 2 remained the best selling game in Canada in April 2024.

 By 24 February 2024, the game was estimated to have sold over 3 million units and became the most actively played game on the PlayStation Network, surpassing Call of Duty: Warzone 2.0 and Fortnite.
 By 15 March 2024, Helldivers 2 was estimated to have sold 8 million units and reached 450,000 concurrent players on Steam.
 By 5 May 2024, 12 million units of the game had been sold, making it PlayStation's fastest selling video game of all time as well as Sony's most successful Windows title.
 Game sales crossed 15 million by November 2024.

 Helldivers 2 was the third highest selling video game of 2024 in the United States.
 It was also a top seller and the most played game on Steam in 2024.
 The game reportedly sold nearly 1 million copies within the first week of its release on Xbox Series X/S.

 By 23 October 2025, Helldivers 2 sold in excess of 19 million copies: 12.6 million on Steam, 5.4 million on PlayStation 5, and 1.4 million on Xbox Series X/S.

+In January 2026, it was reported that over 20 million copies had been sold, with over $700 million in revenue globally.
+According to Alinea Analytics, Helldivers 2 is the highest selling game developed by either Sony or Microsoft since 2023, to also be released on Steam.